adamhjk/cd-tools/README.md

 OK - the recipe will get you set up, but there are manual steps.
 You need to log in to the review system, and register the first user.

-Add an ssh key, select a username.
+# Add an ssh key, select a username.

+# Add the gerrit user

+  cat /var/lib/jenkins/.ssh/id_rsa.pub | ssh -p29418 adam@review.local gerrit create-account --ssh-key - --full-name Jenkins jenkins

+# Add the Jenkins suer to the Non-Interactive Users group

 Manipulate the default permissions.